12 Benefits Of Mountain Biking – Why You Should Try It!

 If you’re struggling with mental health issues, spending time on the trails can help you feel better.

-2. Mountain biking can help you lose weight or maintain a healthy weight
+2. lose weight or maintain a healthy weight

 If you’re looking to shed a few pounds, mountain biking can be a great way to do it.
 According to Harvard Health Publishing, biking at a moderate pace for 30 minutes can burn about 300 calories³.